 Next, Figure 8 shows a graphical representation of the reduced-form regression.
 This graph plots the distribution of judges' incarceration fixed effects against the predicted years of education from a local polynomial regression.
 From the graph, we can see that there is a strong positive relationship between judge stringency in incarceration and years of education.
 That is, as we move to the right, where the probability of having a parent in prison increases exogenously, I estimate that the years of education also increase.
 The top panel of Table 7 shows the regression results for this reduced form: I estimate large increases in years of education for all specifications, and for all but the second column, the increase in years of education is statistically significant.
 Finally, the bottom panel of Table 7 shows results from the IV; I estimate that having an incarcerated parent increases years of schooling by 0.7 to 0.9 years.
-These estimates are statistically different from zero for the first and third tercile, as well as for the pooled regression.
+These estimates are statistically different from zero for the first and third terciles, as well as for the pooled regression.
+I find that the increase in years of education is mostly accrued through higher graduation rate from middle school.
+Figure C2 in Appendix E plots the treatment effect of parental incarceration on grade completed from 6th grade to 11th grade.
+There are positive treatment effects for all grades, but the effect is the larger for 9th grade which corresponds to the last grade of middle school.

-The effect on educational attainment I estimate combines two mechanisms.
-For children who finished their educational attainment, the effect captures the decision to drop out of school before high school completion, and for children who are still in school, the effect captures grade retention and continuous enrollment.
-My analysis suggests that suggests that both of these margins contribute to the positive effects; however, splitting the sample reduces the power, and the estimates are not statistically significant in either subsample.
-Tables C4 and C3 in Appendix E show the results.
-I also study how parental incarceration affects the chances that the child is later convicted of a crime.
+I also study how parental incarceration affects the chance that the child is later convicted of a crime.
 For this exercise, I restrict the data to children who were 18 years old by 2017, so that their criminal records would be public.
-Figure C2 graphically depicts reduced-form estimates of judge stringency on conviction probability; the effect is close to zero.
+Figure C3 graphically depicts reduced-form estimates of judge stringency on conviction probability; the effect is close to zero.
 However, the analysis is under-powered to detect to estimate reasonably sized treatment effects.
 This is not surprising, since conviction is a low incidence event; only 1.6% of children had a criminal record, and the difference in the OLS is only 0.1 pp.